FunnyEngineer/RL-BEM/readme.md

 **Objective**: Assess and document the final model.
 **Total Estimated Time**: 7 hours

-- [ ] **Task 6.1**: Compare final and initial models
+- [x] **Task 6.1**: Compare final and initial models
   - Evaluate both on a test set or via cross-validation (time series metrics).
   - Measure accuracy improvement.
   - *Estimated time*: 2 hours

 - [ ] **Task 6.2**: Compare to a baseline
-  - Train a model with random sampling for the same number of simulations.
-  - Compare accuracy with RL-guided model.
+  - Random agent baseline script is being added for direct comparison with RL-guided models.
   - *Estimated time*: 3 hours

 - [ ] **Task 6.3**: Document findings
-  - Summarize methodology, results, and next steps.
+  - Documentation and summary script will be added after running all experiments.
   - *Estimated time*: 2 hours

 **Final Deliverable**: An RL-enhanced surrogate sequence model with documented performance.

+---

+## Running All DQN Agents and Baselines on LS6

+To run all DQN agent variants and the random agent baseline on LS6:

+1. **Submit the batch job:**
+   - Use the provided `submit_rl.sh` script (see below for the updated version) to run all agents in sequence.
+This will execute `run_all_dqn_agents.sh` and the random agent baseline script, saving all results in the `reports/` directory.

+2. **Check results:**
+   - Learning curves, reward trajectories, and agent checkpoints will be saved in `reports/`.

+3. **Compare and document:**
+   - Use the provided comparison and documentation scripts (to be added) to analyze and summarize results.

 ---